linyuxuanlin/Wiki_MkDocs/docs/en/CentOS配置OhMyZsh.md

 sh -c "$(wget https://raw.githubusercontent.com/robbyrussell/oh-my-zsh/master/tools/install.sh -O -)"
 ```

-### Manual
+### Manual Installation

-If you cannot install it automatically (probably due to the Great Firewall), you can install it manually by following these steps:
+If you cannot install using the methods above (possibly due to restrictions), you can manually install Oh My Zsh with the following steps:

 Download the source code: